 Predictive Analytics

-Since history tends to repeat itself, we can theoretically predict the future by looking at the present and the past.
-On a basic level, this is the premise predictive analytics function on.
-They involve using a large pool of data to forecast future outcomes under a specific set of rules and circumstances.
+In theory, by comparing the present and the past, we can predict the future.
+Essentially, this is the premise of predictive analytics.
+These techniques involve using a large pool of data to forecast future outcomes under a specific set of rules and conditions.

 IBM SPSS Statistics is an advanced data analytics tool.
 What makes it so popular is its simplicity.
 Most users require very little experience with data analytics to understand and use IBM SPSS Statistics.